 The appeal of financing a car is very straightforward; you can buy a car which costs a lot more than you can afford up-front, but can (hopefully) manage in small monthly chunks of cash over a period of time.
 The problem with car finance is that many buyers don’t realise that they usually end up paying far more than the face value of the car, and they don’t read the fine print of car finance agreements to understand the implications of what they’re signing up for.

 For clarification, The Car Expert is neither pro- or anti-finance when buying a car.
 What you must be wary of, however, are the full implications of financing a car – not just when you buy the car, but over the full term of the finance and even afterwards.
-The industry is heavily regulated by the FSA (Financial Services Authority), but the FSA can’t make you read documents carefully or force you to make prudent car finance decisions.
+The industry is heavily regulated by the FCA (Financial Conduct Authority, formerly the Financial Services Authority), but the FCA can’t make you read documents carefully or force you to make prudent car finance decisions.

 Car finance – financing through the dealership